Disorders of Smell & Taste

 Arthur Wu, MD

-The part of the nose that senses smell is a very small area high up in the roof of the nose called the olfactory cleft.
+The part of the nose that senses smell is a small area high up in the roof of the nose called the olfactory cleft.
 Each side of the nose has its own olfactory cleft, where special cells can sense the various odors carried in the air we breathe (Image 1).
-These cells send their signals to the brain via the smell or olfactory nerve.
+These cells send their signals to the brain via the olfactory nerve.

 Causes of Loss of Smell